 Kurt: And during your time serving in these capacities, do any specific examples come into mind where you thought, “Okay, this is a moment where I need to focus on building people?”

 Julie: I think it was more of a pattern, but I’d sometimes get wake up calls just working with board members on different things.
-I remember once in Young Women presidency as a counselor, we were given the charge to see what Young Women [00:10:00] web portion of the church website would be – what would our web presence be.
+I remember once in the Young Women presidency as a counselor; we were given the charge to see what Young Women [00:10:00] web portion of the church website would be – what would our web presence be.
 This makes it sound like it was the olden days.
 And I guess it was.
 Things have progressed a lot in the last 15 years.

-Only one day, I said, “Your husband makes a lot of money, and I bet if you went home tonight and asked him to buy you a computer, [00:11:00] he’d go get one for you.”
+Finally, one day, I said, “Your husband makes a lot of money, and I bet if you went home tonight and asked him to buy you a computer, [00:11:00] he’d go get one for you.”
 Her eyes just got big.
 She said, “Yeah, he would.
 He’s always asking me what I want.”
 And I said, “Will, you go tell him you want a computer?”

-The next time we met, she had this really cute designer computer bag with her own laptop in it, and she was learning her way around her own personal computer for the first time in her life.
+The next time we met, she had this really cute designer computer bag with her own laptop in it, and she was learning her way around her personal computer for the first time in her life.
 Then I say, “How are you going to be on the web page?”
 And she didn’t know.

 But I said, “You sisters, kneel down and get revelation on how to do this because I’m not going to tell you.
 They went in somebody’s basement, and they wrote down all the topics they wanted.
 And they laid it out on the floor on sticky notes.
-That’s how they build their web page.
+That’s how they built their web page.
 They came back and said, “Here’s what we should have.”
 And I said, “Well, that’s exactly what we want.”

 But out of those women just grew and grew and grew in their capacity and their understanding of what’s the internet and how do we use our computers [00:12:00] until they were coming up with all kinds of inspired things.
 I could have asked for somebody else to be on that committee, but I knew they were good women, and I knew the Lord would help and inspire them if we could just key into that.